$Q$-functions for lambda opers: Asymptotic analysis of the spectral functions

 As it was shown above, in the case of $d_0=0$, the zeroes of $Q_+$ are simple, real, and positive, and precise asymptotic formulae both in the large $\hat{\la}$ and in the large $l$ regime are available.
-In the case $d_0>0$, the situation is rather different, since the boundary value problem (\ref{eq:bvgeneral}) cannot be in general transformed into a self-adjoint Sturm-Liouville problem.
-This corresponds to the fact that the zeroes of $Q^*$ are not in general expected to be all real and positive, if $l$ is not sufficiently large.
-However, precise asymptotic formulae still can be obtained.
-We present such formulae as Conjecture \ref{conj:largepd0=d1}.
+In the case $d_0>0$, the situation is rather different, since, in general, the boundary value problem (\ref{eq:bvgeneral}) cannot be transformed into a self-adjoint Sturm-Liouville problem.
+In fact, for general $l$, the zeroes of $Q^*$ may be not all real and positive.
+However, precise asymptotic formulae still can be obtained and we present them in Conjecture \ref{conj:largepd0=d1} which complements Conjectures \ref{conj d0=d1} and \ref{conj r}.
 To a partition $\mu=(\mu_1,\dots,\mu_a)$ we associate the sequence $n^\mu_{0},n^\mu_{1},\dots$ given by \ben n^\mu_j=j-\mu_{j+1}^t, \qquad j\in \Z_{\geq 0}, \een where $\mu^t$ is the partition dual (transposed) to $\mu$ and $\mu_j^t=0$ for $j >\mu_1$.
-Notice that the sequence $n^\mu_j$ for large $j$ does not depend on $\mu$, namely, $\nu_j^{\mu}=j$ when $j$ is large enough.
-With this definition, we can state the following conjecture, which complements Conjectures \ref{conj d0=d1} and \ref{conj r}. \begin{conj} Fix $d_0>0$ and $k>-2$. \begin{enumerate}[i)] \item Fix a real $l>-\frac12$ and a solution $\{s_i\}_{i=1}^{d_0}$, $\{t_j\}_{j=1}^{d_1}$.
+Notice that the sequence $n^\mu_j$ for large $j$ does not depend on $\mu$, namely, $\nu_j^{\mu}=j$ when $j$ is large enough. \begin{conj} Fix $d_0>0$ and $k>-2$. \begin{enumerate}[i)] \item Fix a real $l>-\frac12$ and a solution $\{s_i\}_{i=1}^{d_0}$, $\{t_j\}_{j=1}^{d_1}$.
 There exists a sufficiently large disc $D\subset \C$ and a $j_0 \in \mathbb{Z}_{\geq 0}$ such that the zeroes of the spectral determinant $Q_+$, corresponding to $\{s_i\}_{i=1}^{d_0}$, restricted to $\C \setminus D$ are simple and form a sequence $\{\la_j\}_{j\geq j_0}$ such that (\ref{eq:hatlajellfixed}) holds. \item If $l$ is sufficiently large and positive, for every solution a solution $\{s_i\}_{i=1}^{d_0}$, $\{t_j\}_{j=1}^{d_1}$ of \eqref{Gaudin BAE BLZ} with $d_0=d_1$, the zeroes of the corresponding spectral determinant $Q_+$ are all simple, real, and positive.
 They form an increasing and diverging sequence $\{\la_j\}_{ j \in \mathbb{Z}_{\geq 0}}$ which satisfies the large $j$ asymptotic formula (\ref{eq:hatlajellfixed}). \item If $l$ is sufficiently large and positive, the solutions of the Gaudin BAE \eqref{Gaudin BAE BLZ} with $d_0=d_1$ are parameterised by partitions of $d_0$ via the asymptotic formula (\ref{s asymp}).
 For any partition $\mu$ of $d_0$ and for fixed $j \in \mathbb{Z}_{\geq 0}$ the $j$-th zero $\la_j$ of the corresponding spectral determinant $Q_+$ satisfies the large $\hat{\ell}$ asymptotic formula,